fboender/cfgtrack/README.md

 ### RedHat / Centos / RPM-based

-1. Download the .rpm file
+1. Download the .rpm file from https://github.com/fboender/cfgtrack/releases/
 2. Install the package: `sudo rpm -i cfgtrack*.rpm`

 If you want to use the mail (-m) option, Python (v2.5+) must be installed.